tarun-veeraraghavan-mv/Voluntally/README.md

 A production ready event manager app that makes creating, updating and tracking events seamless for volunteer management groups.
-Built using the MVC, or the Model-View-Controller Architechture
+Built using the MVC, or the Model-View-Controller Architechture using React.js, Node.js, Express and MongoDB this is the only solution for complex data storage and visualization.